 - Structured fields that change copy groups or page formats cause PSF to eject to a new page.
 The first print record following one of these structured fields is the first record on the new page. - Structured fields other than those that change copy groups or page formats do not affect the placement of line data records, nor can they affect the font or the orientation used for printing the line data records.
 These characteristics of line data records are defined in the page definition.
 Line data records mixed with structured fields print as defined in the page definition, regardless of whether structured fields are present.
-For example, if line data record two prints on line two of the page when the data set contains no structured fields, the record still prints on line two of the page even if a structured field to write MO:DCA-P data or to include a page overlay is written before it.
+For example, if line data record two prints on line two of the page even if a structured field to write MO:DCA-P data or to include a page overlay is written before it.